-As a leadership professional, you know that "Leadership is Everyone's Business" – but emerging leaders, Millennial leaders, and newly promoted leaders are often not getting the training they need.
-Up to 63% report that their leadership skills are not being fully developed according to the 2016 Deloitte Millennial Survey.
+As a leadership professional, you know that "Leadership is Everyone's Business" – but emerging leaders (like Gen X and Millennial employees) and newly promoted leaders are often not getting the training they need.
+Up to 63% of Millennials report that their leadership skills are not being fully developed according to the 2016 Deloitte Millennial Survey.

 Emerging leaders are employees who have demonstrated the potential to assume a leadership role in an organization, but who have had little to no managerial experience.
 Today's learners believe in a strong connection between their personal development and company success.
 Their mantra is: "If the organization helps me grow, I'm better able to grow the organization" (Intrepid Learning, 2019).

 Develop your future leaders now with a proven model that instills the practices, behaviors, and language to help them succeed now and in the future, including building competence and credibility.

 44% of Millennials are in leadership positions, but only 28% of Millennials believe their organization is fully taking advantage of their skills (Deloitte, 2017).
 These leaders want development and are eager to build their skills.
 Our leadership development focus and investment must accelerate so they have the skills and tools they need to achieve results with and through their teams.